Gado-gado: Region

 Gado-gado is widely sold in almost every part of Indonesia, each with its own regional variations.
 It is thought to have originally been a Sundanese dish, as it is most prevalent in Western parts of Java (which includes Jakarta, Banten, and West Java provinces).
 The Javanese have their own slightly similar version of a vegetables-in-peanut-sauce dish called pecel which is more prevalent in Central and East Java.
 Gado-gado is widely available at hawkers' carts, stalls (warung) and restaurants and hotels throughout Indonesia; it is also served in Indonesian-style restaurants worldwide.
-Though it is customarily called a salad, the peanut sauce is a larger component of gado-gado than is usual for the dressings in Western-style salads; the vegetables should be well coated with it.
+Although it is customarily called a salad, the peanut sauce is a larger component of gado-gado than is usual for the dressings in Western-style salads; the vegetables should be well-coated with it.

-Some eating establishments use different mixtures of peanut sauce, or add other ingredients for taste such as cashew nuts.
+Some eating establishments use different mixtures of peanut sauce or add other ingredients for taste, such as cashew nuts.
 In Jakarta, several eating establishments boast gado-gado as their signature dish, some of which have been in business for decades and have developed faithful clientele.
 For example, Gado-Gado Boplo restaurant chain has been around since 1970, while Gado-Gado Bonbin in Cikini has been around since 1960.

-The peanut sauce is made of ground fried peanuts, sweet palm sugar, garlic, chilies, salt, tamarind, and a squeeze of lime.
+The peanut sauce is made of ground fried peanuts, sweet palm sugar, garlic, chillies, salt, tamarind, and a squeeze of lime.
 Gado-gado is generally freshly made, sometimes in front of the customers to suit their preferred degree of spiciness, which corresponds to the amount of chili pepper included.
 However, particularly in the West, gado-gado sauce is often prepared ahead of time and in bulk.
 Gado-gado sauce is also available in dried form, which is simply rehydrated by adding hot water.

 Gado-gado sauce is not to be confused with satay sauce, which is also a peanut sauce.